philrz/super/docs/formats/_index.md

 no need to traverse each hierarchical value --- as with JSON, BSON, or Ion --- to discover each value's structure.

-And because SuperDB derives it design from the vast landscape of existing formats and data models, it was deliberately designed to be a superset of --- and thus interoperable with --- a broad range of formats including JSON, BSON, Ion, Avro, ORC, Parquet, CSV, JSON Schema, and XML.
+And because SuperDB derives its design from the vast landscape of existing formats and data models, it was deliberately designed to be a superset of --- and thus interoperable with --- a broad range of formats including JSON, BSON, Ion, Avro, ORC, Parquet, CSV, JSON Schema, and XML.